gwcbi/haphpipe_docs/hp-docs/docs/phylo.md

 Option   | Description
 ---------|-------------
---seqs SEQS |           FASTA file with sequences to be aligned --dir_list DIR_LIST |   List of directories which include a final.fna file,one on each line --ref_gtf REF_GTF |    Reference GTF file --out_align OUT_ALIGN | Name for alignment file
-  --nuc |                Assume nucleotide (default: False)
+--seqs SEQS |           FASTA file with sequences to be aligned --dir_list DIR_LIST |   List of directories which include either a final.fna or ph_haplotypes.fna file, one on each line --ref_gtf REF_GTF |    Reference GTF file --out_align OUT_ALIGN | Name for alignment file --nuc |                Assume nucleotide (default: False)